 #1 Conflict between true love and lust

 17-year-old Hanabi experiences this when she enrolls in the highschool where her step-brother teaches.
 She has long been in love with her brother and is ecstatic about getting to see him more often, until she notices the obvious flirting between him and a female colleague.
-As she realizes that her love will forever go unanswered, she runs into Mugi Awaya, a young man who had a crush on the female teacher, and the two decide to start hanging out.
-Not as friends or even as a couple, but as mutual substitutes; they are going to live out their romantic fantasies, pretending that the other is their original crush.
+As she realizes that her love will forever go unanswered, she runs into Mugi Awaya, a young man who had a crush on the female teacher.
+To process their shared heartbreak, the two decide to start hanging out.
+Not as friends or even as a couple, but as substitutes; they are going to live out their romantic fantasies, pretending that the other is their original crush.

-Scum’s Wish is, essentially, about a conflict between finding true love and giving in to lust.
-Unable to get the romances they desire, Hanabi and Mugi enter a no-feelings-attached sexual partnerships that they must cover up by pretending that they are dating, which in turn causes conflict with classmates and friends who themselves had feelings for our two protagonists.
-Hanabi herself ends up boxed in between various romantic paths, as she has yet to give up on her brother and begins to get doubts about her pact with Mugi, causing her to seek out other partners and sexual activities to somehow fill the void she feels.
+Scum’s Wish is essentially about a conflict between finding true love and giving in to one’s lust.
+Unable to get the romances they desire, Hanabi and Mugi enter a no-feelings-attached sexual partnerships.
+They cover this up by pretending that they are dating, which in turn causes conflict with classmates and friends who themselves had feelings for our two protagonists.
+Hanabi herself ends up boxed in between various romantic paths, as she has yet to give up on her brother and begins to get doubts about her pact with Mugi.
+These doubts cause her to seek out other partners and sexual activities, which she hopes will somehow fill the void she feels.

 #2 A proper romance villain

 Villains in a romantic show are often kind-of lackluster.
-In the wake of Citrus, I talked about how I hated the typical plot-twist of a new character appearing to sabotage the relationship between the main characters, and how I was tired of seeing that twist in dozens of manga and anime.
-Scum’s Wish does kind-of do it, but it helps that the character is there from the start and we see the true depravity of her actions unfold gradually as the story continues.
+In the wake of Citrus, I talked about how I hated the typical plot-twist of a new character appearing to sabotage the relationship between the main characters.
+Particularly how I was tired of seeing that exact same twist in dozens of manga and anime.
+Scum’s Wish does kind-of do this twist, but it helps that the character is there from the start and her intentions are decidedly villainous.

 Akane Minagawa is a beautiful young woman who appears kind and supportive.
 Great traits for a young, new teacher, you’d say.
 However, she is a spider spinning a web, looking to trap those who catch her attention.